hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 ## The authoring interface has three main modes

 Minerva Author has three main modes for editing a story.
 You can switch between these modes by clicking the gray buttons just below the Save/Publish/Preview buttons.
+We will follow a particular sequence through the different modes during this tutorial, but on your own you are free to switch back and forth at any time.

 1. **Sample Info** lets you adjust settings and enter information that relate to your image as a whole and manage the initial image view shown when viewers first open your story.